gecko0307/dmech/README.md

 Usage examples
 --------------
-See [demos/new](/demos/new) directory.
-All examples use [DGL](http://github.com/gecko0307/dgl) for rendering.
+You can find some simple examples in [demos/new](/demos/new) directory.

-For real-world usage demo, check out [Atrium](http://github.com/gecko0307/atrium), a physics-based action game.
+More advanced, real-world usage examples are [Dagon demo application](http://github.com/gecko0307/dagon-demo) which features vehicle physics and provides better graphics and interesting user interaction, and [Atrium](http://github.com/gecko0307/atrium), an in-development physics based action game.

 License
 -------